 The bench conservator's work with enzymes is always constrained by the professional consensus that treatment must never irreversibly change an artifact.
 Two important limitations on enzyme use are implicit in this ethic.
 The first is that enzyme residues such as those described above should be minimized or eliminated - at least until their consequences are fully understood.
 This is accomplished through thoughtful attention to selection of the enzyme and to its usage requirements.
-The other limitation is that treatment conditions when using enzymes must be governed primarily by concern for the integrity of the artifact. and must not be determined by usage optima of the enzymes.
+The other limitation is that treatment conditions when using enzymes must be governed primarily by concern for the integrity of the artifact, and must not be determined by usage optima of the enzymes.
 Given these constraints, many conservators are understandably hesitant to use these powerful biomolecular tools.
+While a healthy dose of such caution is desirable, it is also important that the conservator also be aware that judicious selection of a particular α-amylase type and purity, when made with commensurate anticipation of reaction conditions, can yield safe and effective treatment for the majority of objects.
+The discussion that follows is intended to prepare the conservator to match the artifact's frailties and susceptibilities to a particular α-amylase's reaction optima.

-While a healthy dose of such caution is desirable, it is also important that the conservator also be aware that ogy literature, if it is to be used at all, because that data is almost universally generated in studies in which both the enzyme and the digestible substrate are dissolved in aqueous solution with careful attention to ion balance and pH.
+The conservation community has been repeatedly cautioned by Burgess and others not to use pH, temperature and ion concentration information from the assay parameters supplied with the assay results, usually on the container's label.
+These are standardized conditions that are used to assay any α-amylase, regardless of its source and its reaction optima.
+The intent of these standardized conditions is merely to permit the comparison of enzymes from various suppliers.
+Users should exercise similar caution about the use of reaction optima data from the biochemistry and molecular biology literature, if it is to be used at all, because that data is almost universally generated in studies in which both the enzyme and the digestible substrate are dissolved in aqueous solution with careful attention to ion balance and pH.
 The applications confronting the bench conservator, by comparison, are invariably bi-phasic.
 They take place at the interface between a solid substrate - typically a cross-linked adhesive - and a fully or partially solvated enzyme.
 Furthermore, the requirements of a particular conservation application seldom conveniently match the digestion optima of the enzyme sitting in the freezer down the hall.

 Fortuitously, these same problems of reaction-phase heterogeneity and difficult reaction conditions also confront the brewing, corn syrup, cheese-making, candy, baking, dairy, meat, seafood processing, vegetable processing, starch, paper and textile industries.
-Dozens of volumes of judicious selection of a particular $\alpha$ -amylase type and purity, when made with commensurate anticipation of reaction conditions, can yield safe and effective treatment for the majority of objects.
-The discussion that follows is intended to prepare the conservator to match the artifact's frailties and susceptibilities to a particular $\alpha$ -amylase's reaction optima.

-The conservation community has been repeatedly cautioned by Burgess and others not to use pH, temperature and ion concentration information from the assay parameters supplied with the assay results, usually on the container's label.
-These are standardized conditions that are used to assav any $\alpha$ -amylase. regardless of its source and its reaction optima.
-The intent of these standardized conditions is merely to permit the comparison of enzymes from various suppliers.
-Users should exercise similar caution about the use of reaction optima data from the biochemistry and molecular bioldata are available, (2,3,4,5,6,7,8,9,10,11) as are hundreds of technical papers and hundreds of patent applications.
-The halfbillion dollar-per-year enzyme industry generates dozens of patent applications annually, each of which is supported by masses of such data.
+Dozens of volumes of data are available, ^(2,3,4,5,6,7,8,9,10,11) as are hundreds of technical papers and hundreds of patent applications.
+The half-billion dollar-per-year enzyme industry generates dozens of patent applications annually, each of which is supported by masses of such data.
 Many of these patent applications involve amylases and proteases.